stirlingdonaldson/donaldsonblack/README.md

 > Our own personal web-based portfolio

 ## Introduction
 This repo hosts the source code to our personal website, `donaldson.black`.
-The website is written in Typescript using bun.js, serving static pages to the user
+The website is written in Typescript using bun.js, serving static content to the user

 ## Usage
 To start the server, run the entrypoint, src/index.ts.
 This can be done either of two ways